myonlinecode1988/QuantumDeviceLib/README.md

 DeviceTable ⇄ QbitVersionedTable ⇄  GateVersionedTable
 ```
 Let us run an example of device creation.
 I shall create a device, add qubits,
-add gates for each qubit, update a qubit and delete the table.
+add gates for each qubit, update a qubit,update a gate and delete the table.
 I shall be displaying the results as seen on a python shell (object addresses will differ from system to system).
 Please see example.py for reference.

 ## Step 1: Create DeviceTable